(Photo Credit: Flickr)

 Driving instructors teach us to drive, but they don't necessarily teach us the things that we should know how to do to our cars.

 Here are 5 simple things that you should know to keep your car running longer and also to avoid becoming stranded alongside the road.

 This is a skill that every driver should master.
 Jack, lug wrench and spare tyre are the things you need.
 Ensure that your car is parked on a flat surface first.
 Loosen the flat tyre's lug nuts with the lug wrench and place the jack under your car.
 Raise your car with the jack until it's high enough to remove the flat tyre and then mount the spare tyre on the lug bolts.
 Lower your car with the jack and finally, tighten the lug nuts.
 Don't forget to check the air pressure of the new tyre to make sure that it's correctly inflated!

 (Photo Credit: Michelin)

-Driving with under- or over-inflated tyres is extremely dangerous.
+Driving with under or over-inflated tyres is extremely dangerous.
 With a tyre pressure gauge, you can easily keep track of your tyre pressure.
 Remove the valve stem cap and insert the gauge into the valve stem.
 The digital gauge will start reading the tyre pressure right away.
 While the air pressure for typical tyres is between 30 to 35 PSI, you should still check your owner's manual for the recommended ideal pressure.
-Going at SGD 20.99 with shipping inclusive, you can get a digital tyre gauge for more accurate reading!
+Going at S$16.56, including shipping, you can get a digital tyre gauge for more accurate reading!

 (Photo Credit: Dummies)